Healthdirect Free Australian health advice you can count on.

 What are the symptoms of haemorrhoids?

 Many people experience no symptoms or very mild symptoms that disappear after a couple of days.
-For other people, haemorrhoids are more painful.
+For others, haemorrhoids are more painful, persistent (do not go away) or recurrent (they go away but come back).

 Internal haemorrhoids